-The perfect whole wheat loaf.
+The perfect whole wheat sandwich bread.

 This whole wheat sandwich loaf is soft, airy, and oh-so-delicious.
 It has a nice homey taste and texture.
 And it’s high in fiber, so that’s a plus.

 Better still, the flavor is subtle so it makes for amazing sandwiches.
 You don’t have to worry about any sweet or tangy flavors outshining the rest of your sandwich fixings.
-I personally prefer using this bread for grilled cheese and tuna melts, but it’s also great with just smidge of butter and honey.
+I personally prefer using this whole wheat sandwich bread for grilled cheese and tuna melts, but it’s also great with just smidge of butter and honey.